Subway Tile: 5 Smart Ways to Add Personality to White Tile

 • glazed ceramic

-Don’t limit yourself to what has always been done, see what else is out there!
+Don’t limit yourself to what has always been done; see what else is out there!

 Natural cherry cabinets, black granite, travertine tile subway backsplash, pot filler, stainless steel

-Ideas to Update Older Granite Countertops
+How to Update Older Granite Without Replacing It

-This next kitchen features a gorgeous marble subway tile backsplash, coordinated with the quartz countertop and white cabinets…
+This next kitchen features a gorgeous marble subway tile backsplash, coordinated with the white quartz countertop and white cabinets…

 Kitchen with Sherwin Williams white cabinets, LG quartz countertop, marble subway tile backsplash white oak flooring.
 Kylie M INteriors Edesign, online paint colour consulting